Teething

 • Massaging baby's gums

-Finally, if you have any questions or concerns about teething, feel free to contact our office.
-Remember, it's best to start dental visits by your child's first birthday to establish this lifelong health-promoting routine.
+Finally, please contact our office if you have any questions or concerns about teething.
+Remember, starting dental visits by your child's first birthday is best to establish this lifelong health-promoting routine.
 We look forward to meeting your little one!